 }

-// Cycle detection in undirected graph using DFS
+// Cycle detection in an undirected graph

 static boolean hasCycle(int node, int parent, boolean[] visited) {